Sobha Singh and other Famous Artists of Andretta

 He painted the logo of Indian Railways

-In the thirties of the 20th century the Persian poetry of Omar Khayyam on wine and music was vary favorite among the English educated middle class Punjabi.
+In the thirties of the 20th century, the Persian poetry of Omar Khayyam on wine and music was the favorite among the English-educated middle-class Punjabi.

-Depicting this favorite theme, Sobha Singh painted Khayyam playing upon a mandolin while reclining against a bolster with a beautiful young woman offering him a cup of wine.
+Depicting this favorite theme, Sobha Singh painted Khayyam playing mandolin while reclining against a bolster with a beautiful young woman offering him a cup of wine.

-Both Norah Richard and Sobha Singh have died and the mute flowers in their bowers are also desolate,lonesome and sad.
+Both Norah Richard and Sobha Singh have died and the mute flowers in their gardens are also desolate, lonesome and sad.
 The masters and their masterpieces will dissolve into eternity and the caravan moves on as usual.
 The colors and canvas are there and the brush pines for the hands of the master but the painter artist is no more.
-It is believed that the painters too become flowers or stars after death.
+It is believed that the painters become flowers or stars after death.